I've been a hands on type of person from my very early Lego days. It was always way more fun to make your own toys, break them, and make new ones.

 I then moved to Tucson, Arizona where I began working for Pima County, Arizona with the Office of Emergency Management.
 At first, it was with AmeriCorps as a VISTA member but it morphed in to a nearly five year, full time stint there doing GIS and IT project management and systems administration.

-I now work for a sovereign tribal government just outside of the Tucson area, again for their Office of Emergency Management, with a focus on deploying and administering a GIS system for the Department of Public Safety.
+After seven years there, I then went to work for a sovereign tribal government just outside of the Tucson area, again for their Office of Emergency Management, with a focus on deploying and administering a GIS system for the Department of Public Safety.

-During my time with both of these offices, I've had the experience of responding to floods, wind storms, large scale utility outages, mass vaccination efforts during disease outbreaks, and more.
+During my time with all of these offices, I've had the experience of responding to floods, wind storms, large scale utility outages, mass vaccination efforts during disease outbreaks, and more.

 Storm's a comin'.
 Looks to be a busy day.

-As an extra-curricular job duty, for the last five years I've spent the summer time, which is fire season here in Arizona, working with Type 2 and 3 wildland fire Incident Management Teams as a Geographic Information Systems Specialist.
-Working 16 hour shifts, sleeping in the desert in a tent, eating breakfast with the firefighters before they go up the mountain side where they use the maps I create to help protect lives and property, it's been a very rewarding experience so far.
+As an extra-curricular job duty, for the five years I spent the summer time, which is fire season here in Arizona, working with Type 2 and 3 wildland fire Incident Management Teams as a Geographic Information Systems Specialist.
+Working 16 hour shifts, sleeping in the desert in a tent, eating breakfast with the firefighters before they go up the mountain side where they use the maps I create to help protect lives and property, it was a very rewarding experience.

 Never a Dull Moment When Working a Wildfire